Thailand's long-awaited election could throw up surprises

-BANGKOK - Surrounded by thousands of supporters chanting "Pracharath!
-Government!" at Palang Pracharath Party's final election rally on Saturday (March 23), party leader Uttama Savanayana declared on stage: "Lung Tu is not a choice.
+Surrounded by thousands of supporters chanting "Pracharath!
+Government!" at Palang Pracharath Party's final rally before the election, party leader Uttama Savanayana declared: "Lung Tu is not a choice.
 He is the only way for us."

-However, if the Palang Pracha- rath, the new, pro-military party that has nominated him for premier, does not win enough seats in the 500-member Lower House, it could mire the country in prolonged coalition negotiations.
-Mr Prayut may end up heading a minority government, facing the prospect of frequent deadlock.
+However, if the Palang Pracha-rath, the new, pro-military party that has nominated him for premier, does not win enough seats in the 500-member Lower House, it could mire the country in prolonged coalition negotiations.
+Mr Prayut may end up heading a minority government and facing the prospect of frequent deadlock.

 Mr Harrison Cheng, associate director of global risks consultancy Control Risks, says that strong signs of victory by the former ruling Pheu Thai party "could prompt further meddling".